MartinFeineis/MyFirstDevOps/Rick.md

 # AWS Cli security groups and jq
 `jq` is a command line tool to parse json in bash.
+See [jq](https://stedolan.github.io/jq/) On Ubuntu/Debian `apt install jq` does the trick.
-See [jq](https://stedolan.github.io/jq/) For example select all _FromPort_s with `aws cli` and `jq` like this:
+For example select all _FromPort_s with `aws cli` and `jq` like this:
 ```
 aws ec2 describe-security-groups | jq '.SecurityGroups[].IpPermissions[].FromPort'